Ca' Foscari history

 Since the academic year 2011/2012 the university has been organized into 8 Departments and 6 Interdepartmental Schools, responsible for research and teaching activities of First and Second Cycle Degree Programmes.
 Three university structures exist alongside these:

-- Ca' Foscari Graduate School [IT], which coordinates Research Doctorates;
+- Ca' Foscari Graduate School, which coordinates Research Doctorates;

-- Ca’ Foscari Challenge School [IT], which organises Specialist Master’s Programmes (1st and 2nd level) and other courses for continuing education;
+- Ca’ Foscari Challenge School, which organises Specialist Master’s Programmes (1st and 2nd level) and other courses for continuing education;

-- Ca’ Foscari Summer School, which promotes intensive summer and autumn courses and other extracurricular activities for Italian and international students.
+- Ca’ Foscari School for International Education which promotes intensive summer and autumn courses and other extracurricular activities for Italian and international students.